mistermicheels/learning-notes/mindset/Work-life-balance.md

 ## Don't care too much

-If you don't care about work one single bit, you'll probably won't do a very good job.
+If you don't care about work one single bit, you probably won't do a very good job.
 However, most people have the the reverse problem: they care too much about work.

 Caring too much is bad for both you and your company: